shafferz/personal-website-v2/content/post/blackfaculty.md

 Although behind the national average in every way, Allegheny has different standards for comparing itself to other institutions.
-Allegheny reports based on its standard comparison group, a group of schools deemed by the college to be similar to Allegheny in size and climate to guide institutional policy decisions.
+Allegheny reports based on its standard comparison group (SCG), a group of schools deemed by the college to be similar to Allegheny in size and climate to guide institutional policy decisions.
 This standard comparison group is currently being reviewed, but is the same as is
 [currently listed](https://sites.allegheny.edu/institutionalresearch/surveys/)
 on the Allegheny website.
+By all found accounts, Allegheny College is on par with the other schools in its SCG.

+> We need support.
+Who are we supposed to go to?
+To look up to? —<cite>Brianna Watson, '19</cite>

+Regardless of how Allegheny stacks up with its similar schools, however, students of color feel a lack of support and a need for a more ethnically diverse faculty.
+Brianna Watson, class of 2019, said in an interview that there isn't enough support for students of color.
+"Any student of color, black, Asian, Hispanic... who are they supposed to lean on for support?"
+Reconsider the headline image of this article.
+Can you identify all of the black faculty or staff members?

 <iframe frameborder="0" class="juxtapose" width="100%" height="1200" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=10dc23e4-6fa1-11e9-8106-0edaf8f81e27"></iframe>

-Test words here.
+Students want and need Allegheny College to hire more faculty of color.
+While the diversity in faculty is overall lacking, there is a distinct absence of black faculty.
+Of the six faces highlighted in the infographic above, five of them are faculty.
+Of the five, only four are full-time at Allegheny.
+Half of those four are tenured — leaving the remaining two black faculty in limbo with regard to their tenure status.

 <iframe width="100%" height="455" src="https://www.thinglink.com/card/1181889690832207874" frameborder="0" allowfullscreen></iframe><script async src="//cdn.thinglink.me/jse/responsive.js"></script>

-Test words here.
+This sentiment is also echoed by the faculty itself — in the 2009 Biennial Report of the Diversity and Gender Equity Committee, faculty were surveyed with a series of questions from the Higher Education Research Institute (HERI), wherein they were asked, on a scale of 1 (strongly disagree) to 4 (strongly agree) how much they agree that "this institution should hire more faculty of color."
+The response was overwhelming in favor of agree, with an overall faculty average of 3.2.
+Furthermore, Kristin Dukes, during our interview, told me that the College is actively engaged in efforts to hire more faculty of color.